Sheep-y/Attack-Improvement-Mod/README.md

 > Show the mechwarrior's base hit chance in modifier tooltip.

-> Setting: `ShowNeutralRangeInBreakdown`  (true/false, default true)
+> Setting: `ShowNeutralRangeInBreakdown`  (true/false, default false)
 >
 > When true, show range category in modifier tooltip even the range has no modifiers.
-> This is usually the "Short Range" unless modded.
+> In unmodded vanilla this will be the "Short Range".
+> Because this differs from "Optimal Range" used in vanilla mech bay, this setting is disabled by default.

 > Setting: `FixSelfSpeedModifierPreview`  (true/false, default true)